Bitcoin tops $100,000 after Trump picks crypto-friendly SEC chair

 Bitcoin has topped $100,000 for the first time, buoyed by United States President-elect Donald Trump’s decision to nominate a cryptocurrency advocate to lead the country’s securities regulator.

-The world’s most popular cryptocurrency surged past $103,000 on Thursday, continuing an explosive rally that has seen it more than double in value this year.
+The world’s most popular cryptocurrency peaked above $103,000 on Thursday, prompting cheers from crypto enthusiasts, who have seen their holdings more than double in value this year.

-“Bitcoin’s surge past the $100,000 mark is not just a milestone; it represents a pivotal moment for the cryptocurrency industry,” said Jeff Mei, COO at digital asset exchange BTSE.
+“What an epic milestone,” Anthony Pompliano, a crypto enthusiast and founder and CEO of Professional Capital Management, said in a video posted on X.

+“There are so many people around the world who did their homework, they thought independently and critically, and they bought this thing that no one had ever heard of before.”

 The latest surge comes after Trump named Paul Atkins, who is viewed as an advocate of looser regulation of digital assets, as his pick to lead the Securities and Exchange Commission.